precondition/keymapdb/src/posts/keymaps/grassfedreeve.md

 keymapUrl: "https://github.com/grassfedreeve/zmk-config-akohekohe"
 languages: [English]
 layerCount: 4
-OS: ["Linux", "Windows"]
+OS: ["Linux"]
 stagger: columnar
 summary: This is the layout I use on my 26 key split keyboard.
-Base Layer is Aptmak with quite a few combos, layers are activated by holding the thumb keys.
+Base Layer is my own layout Finch with quite a few combos, layers are activated by holding the thumb keys.
+HRM shift on pinky is not used outside of keyboard shortcuts, combo sticky shift is used for typing.
-title: reeve's keymap for 26-30 keys
+title: reeve's keymap for 26 keys
 writeup: ""
 ---